doorbell88/CSP_Plant/README.md

 ## NOMINAL CONDITIONS TO BE USED:
     - solar noon on autumnal equinox    --> Day 80, t_s = 12.0
     - highest measured I_b of the year  --> 1089 [W/m2]
-    - visibility loss coefficients used (taken from a lecture): a0 = 0.679 / 100  [-]
+    - visibility loss coefficients used: a0 = 0.679 / 100  [-]
         a1 = 10.46 / 100  [-/km]
         a2 = -1.70 / 100  [-/km^2]